Linuxfabrik/monitoring-plugins/check-plugins/podman-stats/README.md

                     [--full-name] [--test TEST] [--warning-cpu WARN_CPU]
                     [--warning-mem WARN_MEM]

-This check prints cpu and memory statistics for all running Podman containers, using the "podman stats" command.
-Container CPU usage is divided by the available number of CPU cores ("normalized").
+Reports CPU and memory usage for all running Podman containers.
+CPU usage is normalized by dividing by the number of available host CPU cores.
+CPU alerts only trigger after the threshold has been exceeded for a configurable number of consecutive check runs (default: 5), suppressing short spikes.
+Memory alerts trigger immediately.
+Uses a local SQLite database for CPU trend tracking across runs.
 For Docker, use the docker-stats check instead.
+Requires root or sudo.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --count COUNT         Number of times the value must exceed specified
+  --count COUNT         Number of consecutive checks the threshold must be
-                        thresholds before alerting.
+                        exceeded before alerting.
 Default: 5 --critical-cpu CRIT_CPU
-                        Set the critical threshold CPU Usage Percentage.
-                        Default: 90
+                        CRIT threshold for CPU usage, in percent.
+Default: >= 90
   --critical-mem CRIT_MEM
-                        Set the critical threshold Memory Usage Percentage.
+                        CRIT threshold for memory usage, in percent.
+Default:
-                        Default: 95
+                        >= 95
-  --full-name           Use full container name, for example
+  --full-name           Use the full container name instead of shortening it
-                        `traefik_traefik.2.1idw12p2yqp`.
-If ommitted, the name
-                        will be shortened after the replica number (default behaviour).
+                        after the replica number.
+Example:
+                        `traefik_traefik.2.1idw12p2yqp`
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
   --warning-cpu WARN_CPU
-                        Set the warning threshold CPU Usage Percentage.
-                        Default: 80
+                        WARN threshold for CPU usage, in percent.
+Default: >= 80
   --warning-mem WARN_MEM
-                        Set the warning threshold Memory Usage Percentage.
+                        WARN threshold for memory usage, in percent.
+Default:
-                        Default: 90
+                        >= 90
 ```